 No more than two different residences modified in a seven year period.
-Exceptions may be approved by the Division Administrator in extenuating circumstances.
+Exceptions may be approved by the DHS/DDS Division Administrator or designee in extenuating circumstances.

 Vehicles must be owned by the member or his or her family.
 Vehicle modifications are limited to one modification in a ten year period.
 Requests for more than one vehicle modification per ten years must be approved by the DHS/DDS Division Administrator or designee.